Getting started with Octez#

 • octez-snoop: a tool for modeling the performance of any piece of OCaml code, based on benchmarking (see Benchmarking with Snoop)

 The daemons other than the node are suffixed with the name of the protocol they are bound to.
 More precisely, the suffix consists of the first 8 characters of the protocol hash; except for protocol Alpha, for which the suffix is simply -alpha.
-For instance, octez-baker-Proxford is the baker for the Oxford protocol, and octez-baker-alpha is the baker of the development protocol.
+For instance, octez-baker-PtParisB is the baker for the Paris protocol, and octez-baker-alpha is the baker of the development protocol.
 The octez-node daemon is not suffixed by any protocol name, because it is independent of the economic protocol.
 See also the Node’s Protocol section below.

-Read the Manual
+Read the Manual#

 All the Octez binaries provide the --help option to display information about their usage, including the available options and the possible parameters.